 To help prevent the spread of disease.

-As your nose scrunches and your face contorts, your palms rise on their own accord, slowly coming together to form a cup that covers your mouth and nose… ACHOOO!
+As your nose scrunches and your face contorts, your palms rise of their own accord, slowly coming together to form a cup that covers your mouth and nose… ACHOOO!

-On a random day in your life (sometimes before 2020), you may have simply wiped your hands off on your jeans, used a tissue, or ran your hands under water and forgotten all about the sneeze.
-However, with the scars of a pandemic etched firmly in our brain, the thought of a messy sneeze probably sends shivers down your spine!
+On any random day in your life (sometime before 2020), you may have simply wiped your hands off on your jeans, used a tissue, or ran your hands under water and forgotten all about the sneeze.
+However, with the memories of a still raging pandemic etched firmly in our brain, the thought of a messy sneeze probably sends shivers down your spine!

-What you hold in your hand and your actions thereafter determine whether you spread a disease currently ravaging the world or help in its prevention.
-You should now take those palms clasped together and run to a washroom, sing ‘Happy Birthday’ and scrub your hands clean for a solid 20 seconds.
+What you hold in your hands and your actions thereafter determine whether you spread a disease currently ravaging the world or help in its prevention.
+You should now take those palms, while still clasped together and run to a washroom, sing ‘Happy Birthday’ and scrub your hands clean for a solid 20 seconds.